|Table of Contents |

 The following comes from his witness statement;

 The next screenshot comes from my defence.
 Peter’s assertion that I asked all crew individual questions about (emergency equipment) locations and other safety questions that were not part of the briefing is not correct.
-The first set of questions were the Aircraft Familiarisation Points that are usually read out but this time were asked as questions to the group.
+The first set of questions were the Aircraft Familiarisation Points that are usually read out by the Flight Manager but this time were asked as questions to the group.

 I told the crew I had brought a huge box of chocolates for us to share during the flight and luxury mince pies from Marks and Spencer.
 I had spent more than £40 on a group of people I had never met.